Alex Veremeyenko's banner

 Alex Veremeyenko

-i’m obsessed with ai projects for the good of humanity. also know as: @alex_prompter
+open source, local ai, ai for good also know as: @alex_prompter

 Shorts